Second Triumvirate: Propaganda war, 34 BC

 Antony, through treacherous means, tricked the Armenian king Artavasdes into a meeting in 34 BC.
 Capturing the Armenian king, he occupied his country and then paraded him in a Dionysiac procession in Alexandria.
-Octavian's propaganda seized on the procession as a "sacrilegious transfer of the Roman [triumph] to Egypt".
+Octavian's propaganda seized on the procession as a sacrilege and betrayal of Rome's gods.
 Antony also engaged on an unwise ceremony, the "donations of Alexandria", where he crowned his children with Cleopatra as oriental monarchs.
 These antics went down very poorly in Rome.
 In a political climate which blamed the civil wars on a collapse of public morality, Octavian was able to link Antony with oriental immorality under Cleopatra's influence.

 Antony and his supporters, of course, responded: they alleged Octavian to be a coward; they objected to Octavian's shabby treatment of Lepidus; they accused Octavian of monopolising all the land in Italy for his own veterans; they also made allegations that Octavian was stealing ex-consuls' wives and prostituting his daughter Julia to foreign kings.

 While the propaganda war was raging, Octavian campaigned in Illyricum; he was successful at defeating, with overwhelming force, a number of barbarian tribes.
 Able to keep his soldiers in arms and build their experience, he celebrated with friendly generals a large number of triumphs; those triumphs also financed, from the spoils, building and renovation projects in Rome.
 Octavian and Antony competed on building new public works in the city.
 Octavian's ally Agrippa also engaged in renovations of the sewers and aqueducts; and during a term as aedile in 33 BC, sponsored spectacular games and public donations.